 Been bitten by the rug bug?
 Maybe you were in Morocco eyeing a rug and decided not to get one but are having some non-buyers remorse?
 Thankfully you’re not out of luck!
-It’s not always practical or possible to buy a rug while in Morocco and there’s lots of you that would love to come and wander the rug souks to find your rug soulmate but a trip just isn’t in the cards.
+It’s not always practical or possible to buy Moroccan rugs while in Morocco and there are lots of you that would love to come and wander the rug souks to find your rug soulmate but a trip just isn’t in the cards.

 To make it easier than ever I have put together some of the places you can go to and find rugs that come from Morocco.
 All of these options have the ability to shop online and have rugs shipped to your door.